 Commentary on rainfall probabilities based on 'phases' of the SOI

-Monthly values of the Southern Oscillation Index (SOI) have remained quite positive over the last two months (+16.8 in December and +15.9 in January).
+The monthly value of the Southern Oscillation Index (SOI)* was +13.0 in December and +2.7 in January.
 According to the SOI Phase system, the SOI remains in a ‘Consistently Positive’ phase.

 Furthermore, while climate outlook schemes cannot provide outlooks with absolute certainty, users who follow a skilful scheme should benefit from doing so in the long-term.
 Thus, users should consider the historical track record of any scheme, and such information is becoming increasingly available.